 Elucidating the Specificity of Membrane Interactions of Synaptotagmin-1 in Synchronous Neurotransmitter Release

-Nyenhuis, Sarah, Department of Chemistry, University of Virginia
+Nyenhuis, Sarah, Chemistry - Graduate School of Arts and Sciences, University of Virginia

 Cafiso, David, As-Chemistry, University of Virginia